-All in all, the graphical representation of the mark must be such that it is certain, and easily viewable and can be determined from the graphical representation which one can determine precisely what the signmark is without the need for supporting samples.reference to any sample of the mark.
-However, the Registry welcomes and encourages the submission of a sound recordingsample of the sound mark applied for in the form of a sound recording if the applicant considers it will assist examination of the mark.
+All in all, the graphical representation of the mark must be certain and easily viewable from which one can determine precisely what the mark is without the need for reference to any sample of the mark.
+However, the Registry welcomes and encourages the submission of a sample of the sound mark applied for in the form of a sound recording if the applicant considers it will assist examination of the mark.
 If submitted, such a recording will be used for reference purpose only by the Registry.
 Specifically, it will not be treated as or form part of the graphical representation of the sound mark.
-The graphical representation of the sound mark remains as the sole basis on which the registrability of the mark will be assessed. together with the specification of goods and/or services remain as the fundamental basis for examiners to assess the registrability of the mark.
+The graphical representation of the sound mark together with the specification of goods and/or services remain as the fundamental basis for examiners to assess the registrability of the mark.
 A mark sample submitted to the Registry in the form of a sound recording of a sound mark applied for will be made available to the public via our Online Search System for reference unless the applicant requests the Registry in writing not to disclose the mark sample to the public.

-Since any sound recordinga mark sample submitted to the Registry does not form part of the representation of the mark applied for or the application, there can be no amendment of the mark or its graphical representation is allowed on the basis of any discrepancy between the recording and the graphical representation of the mark.
-For the same reason, the sound recording does not form part of the trade mark records for public search and inspection purposes. and the mark sample.
+Since a mark sample submitted to the Registry does not form part of the representation of the mark applied for or the application, no amendment of the mark or its graphical representation is allowed on the basis of any discrepancy between the graphical representation of the mark and the mark sample.